hedeesa/Dockerizing-Django/README.md

    ```
    and you should making the Dockerfile under ```app/```

-   in Pipefile you should declear that which packages do you want to be installed, for me was like:
+   After making VirtualEnv with pipenv (```pipenv shell```), in Pipefile you should declear that which packages do you want to be installed, for me was like:
    ```
    [packages]
 django = "==2.1.*"